-Move the left speaker with cables to the right side, so you can get to the cooling fan assembly.
+Move the left speaker with cables to the right side, so you can access get to the cooling assembly.

-Lift up the cooling fan assembly as it shown on the picture below.
+Lift up the heat sink as it shown on the picture below.

-If you are replacing the failed cooling fan assembly with a new one, most likely the heat sink already has thermal grease pre-applied.
+If you are installing a brand new cooling assembly most likely the heat sink already has thermal grease pre-applied.

-On the other hand, if you are installing a refubished cooling fan assembly, you’ll have to apply thermal grease on both chips shown below.
+If you are installing a used assembly, you’ll have to apply thermal grease on both chips shown below.

-You can search for a replacement cooling fan assembly by the Lenovo FRU number from the failed fan.
+You can search for a replacement assembly using Lenovo FRU part number.

-The FRU number is printed on the label.
+The FRU number is printed on the fan.
 In my case, the FRU part number is 42W2460.